Sashenka/steam-ts/docs/api/steam-ts.configuration.md

 ## Configuration interface

-The configuration need to query the Steam Web API.
+The configuration needed to query the Steam Web API.

 <b>Signature:</b>